bsherin/tactic/docs/Tile-Commands.rst

     .. py:method:: create_collection(name, doc_dict, doc_type="table", doc_metadata=None, header_list_dict=None, collection_metadata=None)

-        Creates a new collection in the user’s resource library. **name** is the name for the new collection. **doc_type** specifies whether the type of the document is table or freeform. **doc_dict** is a dictionary in which the keys are names for the individual documents that will comprise the new collection.
+        Creates a new collection in the user’s resource library.

+        :param str name: Name for the new collection.

+        :param str doc_type: Specifies whether the type of the document is table or freeform.

+        :param dict doc_dict: A dictionary in which the keys are names for the individual documents that will comprise the new collection.
 For freeform documents, the values of this dictionary are strings.
 For tables, the values are a list of rows, with each row being a dict.

-        **doc_metadata** is a dictionary that holds any document-level metadata you’d like to add.
+        :param dict doc_metadata: is a dictionary that holds any document-level metadata you’d like to add.
 The keys are document names and the values are dictionaries of keys and values.

-        **header_list_dict** is a dictionary of lists.
+        :param dict header_list_dict: is a dictionary of lists.
 The keys are document names and each value is a list of column names.
 This allows you to specify the order in which columns will appear in a table.

-        **collection_metadata** is a dictionary of metadata to be associated with the collection as a whole.
+        :param dict collection_metadata: is a dictionary of metadata to be associated with the collection as a whole.

         Synonym: ``cc``